gmb2012/office-monitor/README.md

 # ToDo
-Change date format to dd/mm/yyyy
+do not show outdated data => check against to
 Defaults for form fields
-Migrate to Redux
+Adding absences in the frontend => + delete abscences in the frontend => open are you sure Migrate to Redux
-Adding absences in the frontend => + delete abscences in the frontend => open are you sure Make it run on the raspberry
+Make it run on the raspberry